hashkat/hashkat/docs/tutorial12.md

 #### Region

 A region is the geographical location of an agent.
-Regions may be named and configured in the 'regions' section of *INFILE.yaml*.
+Regions may be named and configured in the 'regions' section of **INFILE.yaml**.
 The region's **add_weight** determines the proportion of agents in a simulation being from that region.
-In **#k@** the add_weights of all regions are summed, so Ontario's add weight would be 5/(total add_weights of all regions).
-If Ontario is the only region with a non zero add_weight, 100% of agents would be Ontarian, regardless of the actual (positive) number entered.
+In **#k@** the add_weights of all regions are normalized, so Ontario's add weight would be **5** divided by the sum of the add_weights of all regions.
+If Ontario is the only region with a non zero add_weight, 100% of agents will be Ontarian, regardless of the actual number entered.

-The proportion of the region's population with a certain ideology (ideology_weights), language (language_weight), and preference class (preference_class_weights) are defined as shown.
+The proportion of the region's population with a certain ideology, language, and preference class are set as shown.

 ```python
 regions: